MariekieCoetzee/MariekieCoetzee/README.md

 <hr />
 <p>Software developer with over 7+ years of experience as a full stack developer building responsive web applications and added various innovative features that will improve client experience.
 I have build POC in ASP.NET core, React and React Native all visible on my github page.</p>

-<p>I am originally from South Africa and currently life in Sydney Australia.  </p>
+<p>I am originally from South Africa and currently live in Sydney Australia.  </p>

 <p>You can find me on <a href="https://www.linkedin.com/in/mariekie-coetzee-%F0%9F%87%A6%F0%9F%87%BA-41342a2a/"><img src="https://github.com/devicons/devicon/blob/master/icons/linkedin/linkedin-original.svg" alt="linkedIn profile" width="25" height="25"/></a>.</p>